dylankelly04/AniDate/README.md

 "The app’s here.
 A billion dollar app is here.
-Do you live and breathe AniDate?" - Parker Huntley\n Building for HackGT '25
+Do you live and breathe AniDate?" - Parker Huntley
+Building for HackGT '25